What is shared value?

 Step 4: Measure results and use insights to unlock new value.

 The final step focuses on validating the anticipated link between social and business results and determining whether the outlay of corporate resources and efforts produced a good joint return.
 Insights and lessons from this analysis will inform opportunities to unlock further value creation through refining the shared value strategy and execution.

-Alternatively, companies can track progress against the desired targets of all the initiatives they have, including ESG and social impact targets.
+Alternatively, companies can track progress against the desired targets of all their initiatives, including ESG and social impact targets.
 There are a couple of common frameworks.

 2) Impact Management Project.
-It adds five dimensions that businesses would love to understand, such as What, How Much, Who, impact risk, and contributions (see five dimensions of impact from Impact Management Project).
-While businesses have always understood measurement, the concept of an outcome-oriented approach may be new.
+It adds five dimensions businesses would love to understand, such as What, How Much, Who, impact risk, and contributions (see five dimensions of impact from Impact Management Project).
+While businesses have always understood measurement, an outcome-oriented approach may be new.

-SoPact Impact Cloud adds value by helping corporate define,
+SoPact Impact Cloud adds value by helping corporations define,

 - Impact Strategy (Theory Of Change or Impact Management Based)

 - Track Results from different sources by providing a flexible data collection and aggregation approach

 - Define and continuously keep an eye on the business targets